hanzengbo/exiv2ForAndroid/README.md

 2. copy buildExiv2.sh and configure from "../modify file" to "../exiv2-trunk".

-3. copy configure.ac from "../modify file" to "../exiv2-trunk/config"
-	modify all the "lpthread" to "pthread", because android does not support lpthread.
+3. copy configure.ac from "../modify file" to "../exiv2-trunk/config" configure from "../modify file" to "../exiv2-trunk/" modify all the "lpthread" to "pthread", because android does not support lpthread.

 4. copy actions.cpp from "../modify file" to "../exiv2-trunk/src"